 As you’ve probably noticed, billing adjustments can be avoided by selecting the appropriate accessorial charges and providing accurate weight & measurement information when you book your shipment.
 Determining which accessorials you’ll need should take you no more than 30 minutes, tops.

-Do a little research about the pickup and delivery locations, confirm your weight & measurements include all packaging material and confirm freight class if you are using.
+Do a little research about the pickup and delivery locations, confirm your weight & measurements, including all packaging material, and confirm freight class if you are using.
+Check out our spec sheet guide if your business does not have specification sheets created for your products.
 If you are unsure about the delivery location, freight class etc., call your 3PL and ask.
 Check out our Guide to Accessorials for a complete accessorial overview.
 Then when you run your instant freight quote, you can select the accessorials you need.

 Keep Shipping Successful & Simple